 Place the washed beef in a large bowl then proceed to add all of the ingredients which form the beef seasoning to the bowl.

-Add the browning sauce, chopped onions, garlic, scallion and tomato (not puree).
+Add the browning sauce, chopped onions, garlic, scallion.

 Use your hands or a spoon to work the seasoning into the the beef to create a wet rub.
 The use of hands is so much better to really work those herbs and spices into the meat.

-Set the bowl aside to marinate for at least an hour or overnight.
+Set the bowl aside to marinate for several hours or overnight (recommended.

 Melt the coconut oil on medium heat in a dutch pot or casserole dish.
-Then add the marinated beef to the pot (scrap off the onion, carrots etc..) and begin to sear.
+Then add the marinated beef to the pot (scrap off the onion, carrots etc.. don't worry if you can't scrap off all the onions ) and begin to sear.
 Stir the beef so all the beef pieces are evenly browned.
 This will take a few minutes to complete.

 As the beef begins to brown add the thyme and reduce the heat to low and put the lid on the pot.